Easter Craft Decor: Footprint Bunnies

 Since we just had a new addition in our family, I thought something using handprints or footprints would be perfect.
 Footprints are a lot easier to do with newborns that want to keep their hands tightly curled into fists.

-I decided to have the kids do a footprint on a piece of cardstock paper right before doing the print on the wooden egg.
+I had the kids do a footprint on a piece of cardstock paper right before doing the print on the wooden egg.
 This gave me a practice sheet for the footprints and one Kniya and Kaleb could paint finishing touches on later.
 I chose to keep the bunnies a natural color so that they wouldn’t look cartoonish.
 Kniya thought it was kind of boring, so we gave her rabbit a piebald coat.

 Even Kamden (18 months old) did a great job holding his little foot still and letting me apply the paint.
 I had him go right after Kniya so he could see what he was supposed to do.
 His fat little foot made the perfect, fluffy white bunny.